 Advancing Apostolic Administration

 One of the most important people you need on your team is an Apostolic Administrator!
 At the 2018 Congress, a session was presented by John P. Kelly and Lynn Kishaba to bring understanding about the indispensable need for Apostolic Administrators.
+Click to download the free session!

 A Missing Piece